 Project updates will be posted to this website, or call the 24-hour project hotline at 303-628-6788.
 Neighbors who use Nextdoor.com, the free online neighborhood bulletin board system, will receive updates through that platform as well.

 How are local businesses being impacted?

-We will do our best to maintain access to local businesses and are working closely with them to determine steps we can take to lessen the impact of this work.
+We are doing our best to maintain access to local businesses and are actively working with them to lessen impact of our work.